Zebra: In-Context Generative Pretraining for Solving Parametric PDEs

-We explore here a new direction inspired by the successes of in-context learning (ICL) and its ability to generalize to downstream tasks without retraining \citep{brown2020language, touvron2023llama}.
-We propose a framework, denoted \texttt{Zebra}, relying on \textit{in-context pretraining} (ICP), for solving parametric PDEs and learning to condition neural solvers to adapt fast to new situations or said otherwise for solving for new parameter values.
-As for ICL in language the model is trained to generate appropriate responses given context examples and a query.
-The context examples could be trajectories from the same dynamics starting from different initial conditions, or simply a brief history of past system states for the target trajectory.
-The query will consist for example of an initial state condition, that will serve as inference starting point for the forecast.
-This approach offers key advantages compared to existing methods.
-It can leverage contexts of different types and sizes, it requires only a few context examples to adapt to new dynamics and can can handle as well 0-shot learning.
-It allows us to cover a large variety of situations.
+As for ICL in NLP, the model is trained to generate appropriate responses given context examples and a query.
+The context examples will be trajectories from the same dynamics starting from different initial conditions.
+The query will consist for example of a new initial state condition, that will serve as inference starting point for the new forecast.
+The proposed model is inspired from NLP approaches: it is a causal generative model that processes discrete token sequences encoding observations.
+It is trained to model the trajectory distributions of parameteric PDEs.
+This approach offers key advantages and greater flexibility compared to existing methods.
+It can leverage contexts of different types and sizes, requires only a few context examples to adapt to new dynamics, and allows us to cover a wide range of situations.
+It provides enhanced capabilities compared to more classical deterministic forecasting models.
+Notably, generative probabilistic models have been developed for physical problems such as weather forecasting \cite{Price2024, Couairon2024} and even PDE solving \cite{Lippe2023}, demonstrating superior performance and capabilities over their deterministic counterparts.
+However, their setting is different, as they rely on diffusion models and are neither designed for adaptation nor intended to address the parametric PDE problem.

+Some recent works have also explored adaptation through in-context learning for dynamics modeling.
+The closest to ours is probably \cite{yang2023context}, which also targets adaptation to multiple environments of an underlying physical dynamics through prompting with examples.
+Their model employs a specific deterministic encoder-decoder architecture and is limited to 1D ODEs or sparse 2D data due to scalability issues.
+More details and further references are provided in Appendix \ref{Appendix A}.